 No matter the case, the client benefits from Kathleen’s combination of legal know-how and a scientific background.
 She holds a bachelor’s in aquaculture, fisheries and wildlife from Clemson University plus a master’s in forestry with a focus on stream ecology from the University of Georgia.

 Public service is the third part of her diverse skillset.
-She’s a past member of the Richland County Planning Commission and current town attorney for Richburg.
+She’s a past member of the Richland County Planning Commission and past town attorney for Richburg.
 Through those experiences, Kathleen gained insight into how agencies balance often-competing interests.
 Clients with business before similar agencies benefit from that knowledge.

 Growing up on a cotton farm in Dillon County, Kathleen learned at an early age the importance of balancing economic and environmental interests.
 Those lessons were reinforced during her time in the Peace Corps, where she helped local officials create a fisheries management plan that took conservation into account, and deputized local fishermen to arrest poachers.